Remote work gives people more options.

 Remote job scams are common because remote hiring happens online.

-That gives scammers room to copy real companies, fake recruiter profiles, create polished job posts, and pressure job seekers before anyone verifies the details.
+That gives scammers room to copy real companies, fake recruiter profiles, use stolen logos, create polished job posts, and pressure job seekers before anyone verifies the details.

 Remote roles also attract people who need flexibility.